Link network structures:

 In the TRANSYT 12 output ‘PRT’ file the queue associated with the shared link combination is repeated on each of the shared links.
 In the Network Construction Editor (NetCon) it was decided to display the queue just once and position it on the major link since there will only ever be one major link defined (for a shared link combination).

-Additionally, In TRANSYT 13 the repeated values associated with minor shared links are shown inside brackets to remind users that they are NOT to be added together to give a total queue length. – They ARE the total.
+Additionally, In TRANSYT 13 and later, the repeated values associated with minor shared links are shown inside brackets to remind users that they are NOT to be added together to give a total queue length. – They ARE the total.

 Traffic stream network structures: